 Purpose of this privacy notice

-This privacy notice aims to give you information on how Proact collects and processes your personal data including through your use of our website, and including any data you may provide to us when accessing or subscribing for reference material, newsletters, purchasing products or services, participating in events, or interacting with tools or applications provided by us.
+This privacy notice gives you information about how Proact collects and processes your personal data including through your use of our website, and including any data you may provide to us when accessing or subscribing for reference material, newsletters, purchasing products or services, participating in events, or interacting with tools or applications provided by us.

 Our website is not intended for children and we do not knowingly collect data relating to children.